nats-io/nats.net/tools/site_src/documentation/advanced/opentelemetry.md

 [!code-csharp[](../../../../tests/NATS.Net.DocsExamples/Advanced/OpenTelemetryPage.cs#enrich)]

+The activity passed as the first argument is also `Activity.Current` for the duration of the callback, on the receive path as well as the send path, so helpers that read the ambient activity work inside `Enrich`.
-Use the `Activity` passed as the first argument rather than `Activity.Current`.
-Both are the same thing on the send path, but receive activities are created on the connection's read loop and are deliberately kept off the ambient context, so `Activity.Current` on the receive path is not the activity being enriched.
+That holds for the callback only: receive activities are created on the connection's read loop and are kept off the ambient context otherwise, and the read loop's own context is put back when the callback returns.

 `Filter`, `Enrich` and `SpanDestinationNameFormatter` all run inside publish and inside message construction on receive, so none of them is allowed to break the operation it is instrumenting.
 A `Filter`